The Alveolar Ducts Are Part Of The Conducting Zone.

 Continuation of the Article

 impairing the efficiency of gas exchange and increasing the risk of respiratory failure.
-But these disruptions not only compromise oxygen supply to vital organs but also exacerbate symptoms such as shortness of breath, chronic coughing, and fatigue.
+That's why these disruptions not only compromise oxygen supply to vital organs but also exacerbate symptoms such as shortness of breath, chronic coughing, and fatigue.
 In severe cases, compromised alveolar ducts can lead to life-threatening complications, underscoring their irreplaceable role in sustaining life.

 Conclusion